top of page

 Wherever you are, some part of the natural environment is close-by.

 Nature is in and across all communities from remote rural areas to townships to dense cities.
 Even in the most built-up areas, you can find nature.
 Look.
 Listen.
 Notice the wind and sun on your skin, plants, insects, birds, landscapes and the sky.
-If you are inside, look out.
+If you are inside, look on the walls, floors and ceiling.
+From inside look both at what is on the windows and through to see what is outside.

 Look for nature where you live, travel, work, play or go to school.